-Thank you visit today to The Circumlocution Office.
+Thank you for your visit today to The Circumlocution Office.
 At the Circumlocution Office we look at the life and times of one of history’s great writers, Charles Dickens who lived from 1812 – 1870.

-Fagin, the leader of the gang of child thieves who teach Oliver Twist how to pick pockets; Ebenezer Scrooge, the miserly focal character of A Christmas Carol; Wilkins Micawber, the feckless, struggling but charming and eternally optimistic man who works with the greedy Uriah Heep in David Copperfield and Samuel Pickwick, the retired businessman and founder of the Pickwick Club who embarks on a series of adventures with friends Snodgrass, Tupman, Winkle and servant Sam Weller.
+Charles Dickens created some of the world’s most memorable fictional characters such as Fagin, the leader of the gang of child thieves who teach Oliver Twist how to pick pockets; Ebenezer Scrooge, the miserly focal character of A Christmas Carol; Wilkins Micawber, the feckless, struggling but charming and eternally optimistic man who works with the greedy Uriah Heep in David Copperfield and Samuel Pickwick, the retired businessman and founder of the Pickwick Club who embarks on a series of adventures with friends Snodgrass, Tupman, Winkle and servant Sam Weller.

 Abel Magwitch Belle Bob Cratchit David Copperfield Ebenezer Scrooge Estella Fred Ghost of Christmas Past Ghost of Christmas Present Jacob Marley Jaggers Joe Gargery John Jarndyce Josiah Bounderby Mrs. Joe Gargery Pip Samuel Pickwick Sam Weller Stephen Blackpool Thomas Gradgrind